 The Graduate Committee of the College administers the policies governing all graduate programs.
 The Graduate Committee of the College recommends new programs, courses, and policies to the College Senate.
-These are then approved by the Vice President for Academic Affairs and by the President.
+These are then approved by the Provost and by the President.

-HOW TO APPLY FOR ADMISSION TO A GRADUATE DEGREE PROGRAM
+HOW TO APPLY FOR ADMISSION TO A GRADUATE DEGREE

+PROGRAM